-Coach Changes Corporate Name To Tapestry, Brand Name Is Unchanged
+Coach Changes Corporate Name To Tapestry; Brand Name Is Unchanged

 "Coach bags, accessories and stores will continue to carry the brand name.
 The change to the parent company's name is part of a strategy by Coach Inc. Chief Executive Victor Luis, who has set out to create an American luxury conglomerate modeled after LVMH Moët Hennessy Louis Vuitton SE and Kering SA, home to Gucci, Balenciaga and other European designer brands."

-Luis said in a statement said that the name change will take effect Oct.
+Luis said in a statement that the name change will take effect Oct.
 31.

 "We searched for a name to reflect these values while also expressing the cultural diversity of our people and our brands for today and tomorrow.
 In Tapestry, we found a name that speaks to creativity, craftsmanship, authenticity and inclusivity on a shared platform and values.
 As such, we believe that Tapestry can grow with our portfolio and with our current brands as they extend into new categories and markets."